moaahmad/RoundUp/README.md

 ## Technical Specifications

-- **Frameworks**: UIKit and Combine are used extensively throughout the app to manage UI elements and handle asynchronous data streams.
+- **Frameworks**: The app uses UIKit to manage UI components and Combine for handling asynchronous data streams and state management.
-- **iOS Deployment Target**: 15.2 (N-2 compatibility)
+- **iOS Deployment Target**: `15.2` (N-2 compatibility)
 - **Development Environment**: Xcode 15+ is required for compiling and running the application.
 - **Code Quality**: [SwiftLint](https://github.com/realm/SwiftLint) is used as a code linter to enforce consistent coding standards and improve code quality across the project.
-- **Constraints Management**: The app uses [SnapKit](https://github.com/SnapKit/SnapKit) for concise and readable Auto Layout constraints, simplifying UI layout management and reducing boilerplate code.
+- **Constraints Management**: [SnapKit](https://github.com/SnapKit/SnapKit) is used for concise and readable Auto Layout constraints, simplifying UI layout management and reducing boilerplate code.

 ## Known Issues